Western corn rootworm: Transgenics

-Recently, however, strains of rootworms have been discovered in several Midwest US states that exhibit Bt resistance.
+Recently, however, strains of rootworms that exhibit Bt resistance have been discovered in several Midwestern US states.
 According to Monsanto, the "YieldGard VT Triple and Genuity VT Triple PRO corn products" are affected.
 In 2009, four strains in Iowa were found to have field-evolved resistance to Bt corn.
 Some rootworms were found to be resistant to two or more Bt toxins in addition to being tolerant to crop rotation.
-This ability to rapidly evolve to adapt to multiple traits in their new food source has proved to be a big challenge for farmers and scientists.
+This ability to rapidly evolve to adapt to multiple traits in their new food source has proved to be a challenge for farmers and scientists.
 That same year, Monsanto, DuPont Pioneer, Syngenta and Dow Agro-Sciences all began to sell "stacked" or pyramid corn seed designed to slow the development of resistance.
 These products combined traits to increase effectiveness, however, so many of these traits are failing that soon they will run out of ingredients to stack.
-A new bacterial gene had been discovered by researchers that will kill rootworms, but it is not expected to be available to farmers before 2029.
+A new bacterial gene has been discovered by researchers that will kill rootworms, but it is not expected to be available to farmers before 2029.

 By 2014 Syngenta Agrisure RW-rootworm strains had been detected in Iowa as well as glyphosate.
 Agrisure RW-based products entered the market in 2007.
 However, government officials, academics and companies lack consensus on how to define the resistance phenomenon.
 The affected fields constituted 0.2% of transgenic US corn acres.
 Further the affected areas had not been rotated with other crops.

 As of December 2018, the corn rootworm has been found to be resistant to all four traits.